Soft White Underbelly (YouTube channel)

-Soft White Underbelly is an American YouTube channel featuring interviews by Skid Row, Los Angeles-based photographer and filmmaker Mark Laita with "people who are frequently invisible in society—the unhoused, the sex worker, the chronic drug user, the runaway, the gang member, the poor and the sick".
-The channel was created by Laita in April 2016.
+Soft White Underbelly is an American YouTube channel by Mark Laita that interviews "people who are frequently invisible in society—the unhoused, the sex worker, the chronic drug user, the runaway, the gang member, the poor and the sick".
+Laita, who previously worked as a commercial photographer, created the channel in April 2016 as an extension of his photo book Created Equal (2009).